double-great/alt-text/README.md

 ### Image is link

-Warning: `Images inside a link tag require alt text that describes the purpose of the link`
+Suggestion: `Images inside a link tag require alt text that describes the purpose of the link`

 Images inside a link tag require alt text that describes the purpose of the link.